MyAdroit and MyDella

 After the job completes, view the output with cat hello_world.log:

 $ cat hello_world.log ___ ____ ____ ____ ____ (R) /__ / ____/ / ____/ ___/ / /___/ / /___/ 16.0 Copyright 1985-2019 StataCorp LLC Statistics/Data Analysis StataCorp 4905 Lakeway Drive College Station, Texas 77845 USA 800-STATA-PC http://www.stata.com 979-696-4600 email@example.com 979-696-4601 (fax) 100-user Stata network perpetual license: Serial number: 401606267559 Licensed to: Stata/SE 16 100-user Network Notes: 1.
 Stata is running in batch mode.
 2. Unicode is supported; see help unicode_advice. . do "hello_world.do" . display 21+21 42 . end of do-file

 Use squeue -u $USER to monitor the progress of queued jobs.

 To run the example Stata job above on Adroit, follow these steps:

-$ ssh <YourNetID>@adroit.princeton.edu $ git clone https://github.com/PrincetonUniversity/hpc_beginning_workshop.git $ cd hpc_beginning_workshop/RC_example_jobs/serial_stata $ sbatch job.slurm # monitor the status of the job: $ squeue -u $USER $ cat hello_world.log
+$ ssh <YourNetID>@adroit.princeton.edu $ git clone https://github.com/PrincetonUniversity/hpc_beginning_workshop.git $ cd hpc_beginning_workshop/RC_example_jobs/stata # edit email address in job.slurm $ sbatch job.slurm $ squeue -u $USER # monitor job status (if blank then job is done) $ cat hello_world.log

 Research Computing only has a license for Stata/SE.
 This means that Stata/MP, which is the multiprocessing version, is not available on the HPC clusters or Nobel.
 However, you can use Stata/MP at DSS.
 With Stata/MP one can use multiple CPU-cores to run a single job which can lead to significant speed-ups.